DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Discussion and Conclusion

 \subsection{Proof of Lemma~\ref{lm:DBP and PDP equivalence}}

 We begin by establishing the equivalence between the DBP conditions and the differential PMP conditions.
-Expanding the coefficient matrices on the right-hand side (R.H.S.) of~\eqref{eq:differential condition on x} (after specializing to the single-agent case) yields the following expression:
+Expanding the coefficient matrices on the right-hand side (R.H.S.) of~\eqref{eq:differential condition on x} yields the following expression: